ArdaYilmazlar/C-Sudoku/README.md

 - Uses color to distinguish correct user inputs (green), not checked user inputs (yellow) and wrong user inputs (red), computer generated numbers are shown with generic command line white.
 - Usable highlighter to put in numbers.
 (A to move right, D to move left, 1-9 to input numbers)
 - Highlighter skips correct and computer generated numbers.
-- Pressing enter checks your inputed numbers and changes their color accordingly.
+- Pressing enter checks your inputted numbers and changes their color accordingly.